 What is the difference between a hot wallet and cold storage?

-A hot wallet is a digital wallet connected to the internet, allowing for easier transactions, while cold storage is an offline wallet, providing enhanced security for storing assets.
+A hot wallet is connected to the internet, allowing for easier transactions.
+Cold storage is offline, providing much stronger security for larger holdings.

 How do I choose a reliable cryptocurrency exchange?